Tooba-23/CodeAlpha_PrototypeDesign_Task4/README.md

 # CodeAlpha_PrototypeDesign_Task4
-Designed a clickable prototype for Alvira's Kitchen, a food delivery app using Figma/Adobe XD to enhance the user experience.
+Designed a clickable prototype for Alvira's Kitchen, a food delivery app using Figma to enhance the user experience.

 Explanation for Task 4: Food App Prototype Design - Alvira’s Kitchen Introduction